-The UB Photo Database is an excellent resource available to all UB faculty and staff.
+The UB Photo Database is an excellent resource for all UB faculty and staff.
 More information, including guidelines for capturing the UB "spirit" in visual form, can be found on UB Photography and Videography.

-Note regarding photo images: Photos must be high resolution (whether used for print or web) and must be large in size i.e., 5x7, 8x10, etc. Small postage stamp size photos are not acceptable.
+Note regarding photo images: Photos must be high resolution (whether used for print or web) and large in size, e.g., 5x7, 8x10, etc. Small postage-stamp-size photos are not acceptable.

-The list of resources include sites to find both free and low cost images to use.
+The resource list includes sites to find free and low-cost images to use.

 Users can download images, free of charge, from these public domain websites: